not making sales as an online coach? here is what to do

 How to fix this: Uncover the problem.
 Do the research and do the necessary work that will allow you to understand how much it’s costing your audience to stay where they are and how much they need you - and then make sure that through your communication, you make it clear to them.

-In the free 5-part mini-course I pretty much walk you through this process, so make sure you check it out right here.
+In the free masterclass, I pretty much walk you through this process, so make sure you check it out right here.

 reason #3: you are not being visible enough